AØKA08234U Financial Theory and Models (F)

 - Apply the acquired skills to new areas of analysis in both financial economics as well as in broader fields of economics.

-- Apply and modify the studied tools and methods in new situations.
+- Master and modify the studied tools and methods in new situations.

 - Apply the acquired skills as stepping stones to more advanced models and topics in finance and economics.